 PRiSM Methodology

 PRiSM stands for Projects Integrating Sustainable Methods.
 In brief, this methodology may be called the “eco-friendly” methodology.
-It prioritises the protection of environmental resources and ensures that the project is safe to the environment.
+It prioritises protecting environmental resources and ensures that the project is environmentally safe.

 Typically, this means dividing projects into four key stages: